Ditching the Back Seat Driver

 “What do you mean?”

-“The color, you can’t beat that red.”
+“The color, you can’t beat that cherry red.”

 “Oh, right, they are bright.
 They’re a special pair.
 They’re usually black.
 No, what I mean is, they’re actually electric.”